 Tandem Diabetes Care, Inc. is a medical device company headquartered in San Diego, California, which specializes in the design, development, and commercialization of insulin delivery systems for individuals with insulin-dependent diabetes.
 Its flagship product, the t:slim X2 insulin delivery system, includes a pump, a 300-unit disposable insulin cartridge, and an infusion set.
 The company offers advanced features such as Basal-IQ Technology and Control-IQ Technology, along with the Tandem Device Updater for software enhancements.
 Additionally, Tandem provides the t:connect web-based data management application and the Sugarmate mobile app to support diabetes management for users and their caregivers.
 Tandem Diabetes Care entered the insulin pump market in 2012 and has since expanded its product line, including the recent launch of the smaller Mobi pump and development of a tubeless pump.
 The majority of the company’s revenue is generated in the United States, with additional sales from other developed countries.

-Draths Corporation is a forward-thinking chemical company dedicated to the production of biobased materials for a variety of industries, including chemicals, pharmaceuticals, and food.
-The company specializes in manufacturing primary chemical ingredients using proprietary technologies that combine metabolic engineering, synthetic biology, and chemical synthesis.
-Its product offerings include a range of chemicals such as shikimic acid, aminoshikimic acid, quinic acid, butanetriol, phloroglucinol, caprolactam, vanillin, myo-inositol, dehydroshikimic acid, gallic acid, pyrogallol, and tetrahydroxybenzene.
-Draths' innovative platform technology allows for the creation of materials like nylons, plastics, paints, and resins from renewable feedstocks, significantly reducing carbon footprints while maintaining cost-effectiveness in comparison to traditional petroleum-based processes.
+Draths Corporation is a pioneering chemical company dedicated to producing biobased materials for various applications, including nylons, plastics, paints, and resins.
+By leveraging proprietary technologies that combine metabolic engineering, synthetic biology, and chemical synthesis, the company transforms renewable feedstocks into primary chemical ingredients.
+Its product offerings include shikimic acid, aminoshikimic acid, quinic acid, butanetriol, phloroglucinol, caprolactam, vanillin, myo-inositol, dehydroshikimic acid, gallic acid, pyrogallol, and tetrahydroxybenzene.
+Draths focuses on environmentally friendly processes that significantly reduce carbon footprints while maintaining cost-effectiveness, thereby providing sustainable alternatives to traditional petroleum-based chemicals used in everyday products.

 ProteoGenix